simonpetersgh/mykpc_app/README.md

 # MyKPC APP

-A Flutter App developed by Simon Peters for KNUST Peer Counsellors.
+A Cross-platdorm app developed for KNUST Peer Counsellors.

 ## Getting started with the Beta version

 This project is a starting point for a Flutter application.

+## For Collaborators

 A few resources to get you started if this is your first Flutter project: